Working in Market - France

 Planning and purchasing travel

-- Of the passengers who book parts of their Australian holiday online, the three most popular items booked were international airfares (80 per cent), visas (54 per cent), and accommodation (46 per cent).
+- Of the passengers who book parts of their Australian holiday online, the three most popular items booked are international airfares, visas, and accommodation.

 - Traditional retail agencies remain an important channel for long haul, complex destinations such as Australia.
 Retail agents also remain a vital source of information, alongside travel books and guides.